 - 2 pounds fresh or frozen brussels sprouts, thawed

-- 1 tablespoon butter
+- 1 tablespoon butter or stick margarine

-- 1 tablespoon olive oil
+- 1 tablespoon olive or canola oil

 - 1/2 teaspoon salt

 - 1/4 teaspoon pepper